 The Twin Suns Set on the Skywalker Saga: "The Rise of Skywalker" Review

-As a conclusion to the wildly inconsistent Skywalker saga, The Rise of Skywalker bids farewell to the characters we’ve made the jump to lightspeed with through nine films and three trilogies.
+As a conclusion to the wildly inconsistent Skywalker saga, The Rise of Skywalker bid farewell to the characters we’ve made the jump to lightspeed over nine films and three trilogies.

 We know this isn’t the end for Star Wars, and if The Mandalorian is any indication of things to come, there’s plenty to get excited about.
 However, any new stories told in a galaxy far, far away will probably be far removed from the adventures of Luke Skywalker, Darth Vader, and Rey (and that’s not necessarily a bad thing).

-Let me start off my saying that in my review of The Rise of Skywalker, I have nothing but gratitude and admiration for George Lucas and most of the Skywalker saga.
-Without the Battle of Hoth, X-Wings, Cloud City, podracing, and lightsaber battles, I probably wouldn’t have been inspired to go to film school or become a writer.
+Let me start off my saying that in my review of The Rise of Skywalker, I have nothing but admiration for George Lucas and most of the Skywalker saga (most).
+Without the Battle of Hoth, X-Wings, Cloud City, podracing, and lightsaber battles, I probably wouldn’t have been inspired to go to film school or even become a writer.

-SPOILERS AHEAD if you haven’t seen The Rise of Skywalker yet.
+SPOILERS AHEAD if you haven’t seen The Rise of Skywalker.

 Director JJ Abrams, producer Kathleen Kennedy, and Disney played it too safe.

-The creative team at Lucasfilm didn't have a clear vision for the new trilogy.
+The creative team at Lucasfilm didn't have a clear vision from the beginning.

-Disney tried to modernize Star Wars and "go woke" instead of respecting and adhering to the more archetypal, ancient nature of the Star Wars brand.
+Disney tried to modernize Star Wars and "go woke" instead of respecting and adhering to the Star Wars mythology.